Don't Follow the Leader

 "And the astrologers could not stand before Moses because of the boils; for the boils were on the astrologers and all of Egypt."
 (Exodus 9:11)

-I believe we are being taught many lessons here.
-The primary lesson is not concerning the posture of lying mystics...this adds no great wisdom to God's Torah.
-The real lesson must address the basic theme of the Ten Plagues, as the plague of boils was delivered together with the other nine.
+We are being taught many lessons here.
+The primary lesson is that we use the verse as the starting point, and let it teach us.
+We must not to start with our own unchecked thoughts and then look for some supporting verse.
+The posture of lying mystics adds no great wisdom to God's Torah.
+The real lesson must address the basic theme of the Ten plagues, as the plague of boils was delivered together with the other nine.

 Let the Words Talk